Work · Case Study

 Both include the usual vaccinations, microchipping, claw-clipping, discounts on neutering, dentistry etc. Unusually, they include unlimited consultations, promoting earlier intervention when the pet is ill, and a discount on our chosen insect-protein based diet, Yora.
 Uniquely, the subscription includes an annual 'climate contribution' equivalent to the estimated carbon-paw-print of their pet (to be purchased via Ecologi for clear accountability).

-However, our 'flagship' plan, Pet & Planet, enhances this with quarterly testing (Angio Detect in dogs and Fecal Antigen Detect) as a means to assess the pet's actual risk of exposure, explore the prevalence of various parasites in our local area, and check for success of treatment.
+However, our 'flagship' plan, Pet & Planet, enhances this with quarterly testing (Angio Detect in dogs and Fecal Dx® Antigen) as a means to assess the pet's actual risk of exposure, explore the prevalence of various parasites in our local area, and check for success of treatment.
 No formal monitoring for anthelmintic resistance is performed in the UK currently so this is of value in itself.
 The testing is designed to inform treatment, not replace it, but it is hoped that most dogs will be able to drop to quarterly worming rather than monthly, perhaps less frequently in some cases.
 A precautionary approach is adopted for puppies/kittens and where the owners' household includes anyone considered vulnerable (infants, immune-compromised etc).
 If a dog has been effectively wormed monthly prior to joining the plan, the initial tests will be a poor predictor of their risk of exposure, and so the testing interval may be reduced initially and/or monthly faecal smears examined for angiostrongylus larvae to monitor more closely.

 The plan also includes annual blood and urine analysis, and also a Vaccicheck test to assess the need for DHP or FPLV vaccination, again enabling tailored protection and avoiding unnecessary use of vaccines.